Pacific Lutheran University School of Nursing

 Health Care Partnerships

-Our School of Nursing maintains relationships with some of the best health care facilities within the Pacific Northwest, allowing students to gain real-world nursing experience in diverse areas of clinical practice.
-And while there is no guarantee as to where students will complete their clinicals, we make sure they have the opportunity to learn and thrive in a clinical environment that promotes inclusiveness, individual support and collaboration among health care disciplines.
+Our School of Nursing maintains relationships with some of the best health care facilities in the Pacific Northwest, allowing students to gain real-world nursing experience in diverse areas of clinical practice.
+While we cannot guarantee where students will complete their clinicals, we make sure they have the opportunity to learn and thrive in an environment that promotes inclusiveness, individual support and collaboration among health care disciplines.

 Contact us to learn more about Pacific Lutheran University and our School of Nursing.